Dog Owner Liability Laws: Legal Responsibility for Bites and Other Injuries

 Of course, getting compensation for dog-bite injuries from the animal's owner (or an insurance company) isn't a given.
 That's especially true if one or more legal defenses might be in play.

-Dog Owner Defenses to Bite/Injury Liability
+Dog Owners' Defenses to Liability for Bites and Injuries

 The details vary from state to state, but a dog owner might be able to avoid some or all legal responsibility for injuries caused by their animal if they can prove that: